Keyboard shortcuts

 Raft Process

-The core of multi-raft is Raft process.
-Each multi-raft server has one or more Raft processes.
+The core of Multi-Raft is Raft process.
+Each Multi-Raft server has one or more Raft processes.

-To make Raft process to communicate with other Raft processes through network, RaftDriver must be provided.
-Everything about actual network communication is encapsulated under RaftDriver.
+To make Raft process to communicate with other Raft processes through network, RaftIO must be provided.
+Everything about actual on-network communication is encapsulated under RaftIO.

 #![allow(unused)]